ortus-boxlang/BoxLang/CONTRIBUTING.md

 We recommend that anytime you hack on the core you start the formatter watcher (`box run-script format:watch`).
 This will monitor your changes and auto-format your code for you.

-You can also see the Ortus Coding Standards you must follow here: https://github.com/Ortus-Solutions/coding-standards.
+You can also see the Ortus Coding Standards you must follow here: https://github.com/Ortus-Solutions/coding-standards.s

-## CFC Docs With DocBox

-All CFCs are self-documenting and we leverage [DocBox](https://docbox.ortusbooks.com/) to document the entire software.
-All functions must be properly documented using the DocBox syntax: https://docbox.ortusbooks.com/getting-started/annotating-your-code

 ## Financial Contributions